-Rank Advancement: In Boy Scouts, advancement is at the pace of the individual Scout versus Cub Scouts where rank advancement is based on age or grade.
+Rank Advancement: In Scouts BSA, advancement is at the pace of the individual Scout versus Cub Scouts where rank advancement is based on age or grade.
 For example, even if a Cub Scout did not earn the rank for his age, he moves to the next one as his den moves.

-In Boy Scouts advancement is individual, not by patrol.
+In the troop, advancement is individual, not by patrol.
 The ranks are Scout, Tenderfoot, Second Class, First Class, Star, Life and Eagle.
-A Scout works at his own pace.
-For example, a 13 year old in the Flying Squirrel Patrol might be a Life Scout while a 15 year old in the Flying Squirrel Patrol is still a Star Scout.
+Scouts work at their own pace.
+For example, a 13-year-old in the Flying Squirrel Patrol might be a Life Scout while a 15-year-old in the Flying Squirrel Patrol is still a Star Scout.
 A Scout cannot advance to the next level until all activities are completed in the lower rank.